Royalty Free Music FAQs

 No guarantees of course, but by all means send me over any ideas you might have for certain styles.
 It's always very helpful to get inspiration from the people who use my music.
 I've got a long list of styles of songs I want to make, and if you've got a suggestion, I'll add it to the list!

 May I have an ISRC please?

 Of course you may!
-Here's my master list of creative commons tracks, which will satisfy all of your ISRC desires.
+You'll find an ISRC listed on each track's page.
+Or if you prefer, here's my master list of creative commons tracks, which will satisfy all of your ISRC desires.